-The Office Student Development provides services to students, staff, faculty, and alumni in a variety of areas including: personal counseling, academic, and career counseling, career placement and employment services, accommodations for individuals with disabilities, and testing services.
+The Office Student Development provides services to students, staff, faculty, and alumni in a variety of areas including: personal counseling, academic, and career counseling, career placement and employment services, and testing services.

 Popular services include use of the FOCUS Career Interest Inventory, assistance in selection of a major, assistance resumes reviews and help with study skills and stress management.
 This office conducts the annual Career Fair, the Health & Wellness Fair, and drug and mental health awareness programs.
-As you can see, Counseling & Career Services covers many areas beneficial to students, staff and faculty.
+As you can see, Counseling & Career Services covers many areas beneficial to students, staff and fac- ulty.
 For more information, visit Room 120 in Malone Hall